-I had my first ultrasound at 5 1/2 months and found out we would be having a little boy.
+I had my first ultrasound at five and a half months and found out we would be having a little boy.
 Seeing his tiny profile and hearing his heartbeat confirmed that he was very much alive and a person, and that it was not just “my body.”

 I was responsible to keep this little life safe.

-I’ll never forget the day I gave birth to him — it was New Year’s Eve, almost midnight.
-While I was pregnant, I still hadn’t felt this amazing personal connection I had heard other mom’s talk about when they were pregnant, but oh, seeing him for the first time was the most surreal experience of my life.
-The moment I laid eyes on him, it felt like he was everything in my life that had been missing.
+I’ll never forget the day I gave birth to him – it was New Year’s Eve, almost midnight.
+While I was pregnant, I still hadn’t felt this amazing personal connection I had heard other moms talk about when they were pregnant, but oh, seeing him for the first time was the most surreal experience of my life.
+The moment I laid eyes on him, it felt as though he was everything in my life that had been missing.